 Also notice that by the end of the dream you can’t talk.
 That’s another clue pointing toward the same conclusion.
 White lies are still lies.

-To explore further, read a group discussion and discover some fantastic examples, check out this thread about teeth dreams.
+Read a group discussion and discover some fantastic examples in this thread about teeth dreams.